thetractor/docker-django/README.md

 Env variable | Required | Description
 --- | --- | ---
-APPDIR | Yes | Specify name of root src directory DJANGO_SETTINGS_MODULE | Yes | Name of the settings module MANAGEFILE | No | Provide name of `manage.py` if it differs from `manage.py` PORT | No | Provide the port on which the Django server should listen.
+APPDIR | No | Directory where the `manage.py` file is if not the root directory DJANGO_SETTINGS_MODULE | Yes | Name of the settings module MANAGEFILE | No | Provide name of `manage.py` if it differs from `manage.py` PORT | No | Provide the port on which the Django server should listen.
 Defaults to 8000